Tonsillitis

 Clinical Features

-Tonsillitis presents with odynophagia or dysphagia, often with associated pyrexia or halitosis.
+Tonsillitis presents with odynophagia or dysphagia, often with associated pyrexia, halitosis, or a “hot potato voice”.
 A cough or coryzal symptoms may also be present.

 The Centor Criteria